 The core concept

-Nanoparticles self-assemble to present key immunogenic structures of a specific virus in repetition to induce an innate immune response.
+Nanoparticles self-assemble to present key immunogenic structures of a specific virus in repetition to induce an immune response.

 Improving and surpassing the Nanoparticles technology